ajgbarnes/level9/A-Code Version 1 Specification.md

     1. If the character value is < 128 ($80) then print it
     2. Else if the character value is >= 128 ($80) it is the last character, subtract 128 (or mask the 8th bit) and print it
-    3. Else if on the character after the last charcter, it is the 8-bit dictionary id, print it
+    3. Else if on the character after the last character in (2), it is the 8-bit dictionary id, print it
     4. Move to the next character and loop back to (1)

 ---